ManticoreGamesInc/platform-documentation/src/tutorials/scene_creation.md

 ### Decorate

 1. Check out the other furniture included with the **My Room** template and furnish the rest of the room.
 You can also find more room props in the **Core Content** tab > **Props** > **Urban** > **Interior**.
 Search **Community Content** to find furnishings from other creators or make and upload your own!
-2. Take a screenshot of your room and post it on the `#showcase` channel in Core's :fontawesome-solid-b fa-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/).
+2. Take a screenshot of your room and post it on the `#showcase` channel in Core's :fontawesome-brands-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/).

 ![SceneCreation](../img/SceneCreation/image2.png "image_tooltip"){: .center loading="lazy" }